JoshuaHwang/goldenvote/README.md

 # goldenvote
-A website that shows Californians which presidential candidate is trending in their state
+A website that examines the correlation between a presidents twitter presence and their polls